QUESTIONS, ANSWERED PLAINLY

 General

-What is Meridian Guard for NinjaTrader 8 — a lockout, trade limiter, or risk manager?
+What is Meridian Guard — a lockout, trade limiter, or risk manager?

-Meridian Guard is the automated enforcement layer of Meridian — the real-time psychological stability monitor for NinjaTrader 8.
-It detects revenge trading, overtrading, stop-loss manipulation, oversizing, and rule violations, then enforces user-defined cooldowns, lockouts, and entry blocking before traders break their own rules.
+Meridian Guard is the automated enforcement layer of Meridian — the complete risk manager for serious futures traders — native in NinjaTrader 8 today, with standalone Tradovate and Ironbeam apps in early access.
+Meridian does everything a traditional risk tool does (daily loss limit, P&L and drawdown caps, single-trade loss cap, loss-streak cutoff, session-time stop) plus a behavioral layer that detects revenge trading, overtrading, stop-loss manipulation, oversizing, and rule violations.
+Guard then enforces user-defined cooldowns, lockouts, and entry blocking before traders break their own rules.

 Meridian PSI (the monitor) is the real-time psychological stability index and seven-signal behavioral engine; Guard is the optional enforcement tier.
+The product also includes a built-in journal, the Intel/Stats analytics workspace (edge-vs-luck, equity curve, win rate, profit factor, expectancy, per-account), and 5 years of local history — so it is a complete risk-management platform, not a single-purpose lockout.
 See What is Meridian PSI? for the full product definition, Meridian Guard for triggers and response levels, and use cases for problem-specific pages.

 What is the difference between Meridian Core and Meridian Guard?